kelvinchin12070811/web-search-cli/readme.md

 Run's web search feature is broken on Firefox due to a [a bug in Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1667577) which always open the search terms in a new window.

 This cli tool is a replacement of it via the PowerToys Run's run shell command feature.
+It can be use to trigger search from a command line too.
+Triggered search will be opened in default browser.

 ## Usage